| Safe Haskell | Safe-Inferred |

 the property is tested.
 To debug a property that goes into an

-to add a timeout instead.
+infinite loop, use within to add a timeout instead.

 verboseShrinking ∷ Testable prop ⇒ prop → Property Source #